alanphys/BeamSchemeV1/html/_sources/BSHelp14-2-3.rst.txt

 **Flattened field**

-BeamScheme uses 80% of the :ref:`field size <1D Field Size 50>` as the flattened area.
+The flattend field is defined by the :ref:`In Field Area`.